altayaydemir/altay-dot-wtf/data/books/start-small-stay-small.md

 - Add 10-20 hours for DB design depending on complexity
 - Estimate back-end functionality such as payment, scheduled tasks etc. Add 10-40 hours each.

-If the path to 1.0 is between 200 and 400 hours, it good.
+If the path to 1.0 is between 200 and 400 hours, it's good.
 If under 200, take a step back and check if it's a tool or a full blown application, which provides real value and easier to charge.

 If over 400, eliminate the functionality.